-"It's not just you," Caroline explained, at the same time Justin said:
+"It's not just you," Caroline explained, at the same time Justin said: "You were attacked?"

 Caroline shot him a looked, visibly restraining herself from going off on Justin again.
-"As, ah, Brain, explained, the digital world is in a state of war.
+"As, ah, Brian, explained, the digital world is in a state of war.
 You see, the virus type digimon want to take over.
 The good digimon want to stop them, most of them anyway.
 Some don't get involved, others actually think the virus are in the right."